jay719/jay719/README.md

 Snack Maps - Github | Demo
-All are welcome to sign in and enjoy Snack Maps, your Local Restaurant finder “If you or any of your loved ones are hangry, this app is the perfect solution.” - Satisfied User Joined Javascript, HTML, and CSS to render api data based on user click-events Established Ruby On Rails backend to handle sign up and sign in authorization
+All are welcome to sign in and enjoy Snack Maps, your Local Restaurant finder “If you or any of your loved ones are hangry, this app is the perfect solution.” - Satisfied User During the third mod of oined Javascript, HTML, and CSS to render api data based on user click-events Established Ruby On Rails backend to handle sign up and sign in authorization with JWT.

 Animania- Team Github | Demo
  World's top 50 Anime selector